Kira-Legacy/Meme_Project/README.md

 # Meme_Project
-Meme project using HTML &amp; CSS.
+- Meme project done using HTML & CSS.
+The meme was made JFF (Just for Fun).
+It was inspired by a web-development course from App Brewery taught by Dr. Angela Lu.

-- You may click <a href="https://kira-legacy.github.io/Meme_Project/">here</a> to check it out.
+- You may click <a href="https://kira-legacy.github.io/Meme_Project/">here</a> to check it out live on GitHub.